 Choose Boot from the Award BIOS main menu with the Left/Right arrow keys.
 You should see the following display:

-► Removable Device Priority
+▶Removable Device Priority

-This setting allows you to set the priority of removable devices.
-The options are "Floppy Disks", "LS120", "Zip 100", "USB-FDD0", "USB-FDD1", "USB-FDD1", "USB-ZIP0", and "USB-ZIP1".
+This setting allows the user to set the priority of removable devices.
+The options are Floppy Disks, LS120, Zip 100, USB-FDD0, USB-FDD1, USB-ZIP0, and USB-ZIP1.